-I can’t go to Trader Joe’s without picking up a bag or box (depending how weak I am at the moment) of their famous chocolate peanut butter cups.
+I can’t go to Trader Joe’s without picking up a bag or box (depending on how weak I am at the moment) of their famous chocolate peanut butter cups.
 They are made of rich, high-quality chocolate and creamy peanut butter.
 I can’t stop at 1…or 2….or 3…or whatever.
 Who is counting?
 I wanted to discover a recipe that tasted like the peanut butter cups you can buy at Trader Joe’s.
 Mission accomplished.

 How many of you have tried homemade chocolate peanut butter cups, only to be left disappointed?
 Me!
-There are some secrets for making them taste more like what we know and love.
+There are some secrets to making them taste more like what we know and love.
 I am so excited to share this recipe with you!

 These Chocolate Peanut Butter Cups are super simple to put together.
 This recipe only calls for 6 ingredients and you may have everything in your pantry ready to go!

 I shared that I recently took a few candy classes online through Craftsy.
 I LOVE to learn and am constantly wanting to become more knowledgeable about all things baking and cooking.
-Elizabeth LaBau sure knows her stuff and I thoroughly enjoyed learning from her.
+Elizabeth LaBau (from Sugar Hero) sure knows her stuff and I thoroughly enjoyed learning from her.
 Now I get to share everything I learned with you, my friends!

 She was teaching how to make homemade chocolate peanut butter cups.
 Since I have been disappointed in the past with many recipes, I was anxious to find out how she made them.
 She shared her secret to making copycat chocolate peanut butter cups like the ones you get in the store.
 Are you ready for it?
 Graham Cracker Crumbs!
 I kid you not.
 It creates a texture to complement to the creaminess of the peanut butter.
 What a genius!